ncatlab/nlab-content/pages/8/3/3/8/18338/content.md

-Term which is frequently used, informally, in mathematical discussions.
+Term which is often used, mostly informally.

 There does not exist a standard precise meaning.

-The most important distinction is that _unnatural isomorphism_ is used both
+The most important distinction is that _unnatural isomorphism_ is used both to refer to

- * to refer to a perceived non-unicity of choices needed to build an isomorphism,
+ * size: a perceived non-unicity of choices needed to build some isomorphism (let us call this _noncanonical_ isomorphism)
- * to refer to a perceived non-functoriality of some association of isomorphic objects, relative to some ambient category.
+ * structure: a perceived non-functoriality of the isomorphism built, relative to a category (let us call this _unnatural isomorphism_)

-This article is _not_ about the former informal meaning, which arguably is about _size_ only (see [MO discussion](#MathOverflow2010) for a discussion of the adjective _canonical_ instead), rather focuses on the latter meaning only; more precisely: unnaturally isomorphic functors.
+This article is _not_ about the former informal meaning, which arguably is about size only (see [MO discussion](#MathOverflow2010) for a discussion of the adjective _canonical_ instead).
+Rather, it  focuses on the latter meaning, and, more precisely, on the concept of unnaturally-isomorphic [[functor]]s.
+Understanding such functors better can help to appreciate the important concept of [[natural isomorphism]].

-Caution: this article is _under construction_, please use with care.
+Caution: this article is _under construction_ and unfinished, please do not use it yet.

 This article has both a

-* a descriptive, and
+* a descriptive,
-* an analytic
+* an analytical,

 part.

-In the former, usages of this term as they arise in mathematical practise are described.
+In the former, some occurrences of this term in mathematical practise are described and commented.
+In the latter, examples are analyzed mathematically, and some general remarks are made.